Louiscvh/weatherData/README.md

-# WeatherData - Projet de Visualisation de Données Météo en Temps Réel
+# WeatherData - Real-time Weather Data Visualization Project

 ## Introduction

-Bienvenue dans le projet de visualisation de données météo en temps réel !
-Cette application offre une expérience utilisateur immersive pour visualiser les données météo qui sont mises à jour toutes les 5 minutes.
-L'objectif principal est de démontrer l'utilisation efficace des technologies temps réel avec un grand volume de données.
+Welcome to the real-time weather data visualization project!
+This application provides an immersive user experience to visualize weather data that is updated every 5 minutes.
+The main goal is to showcase the effective use of real-time technologies with a large volume of data.

-## Technologies Utilisées
+## Technologies Used

 ### Frontend

--   **React :** Bibliothèque JavaScript pour la construction de l'interface utilisateur.
+-   **React:** JavaScript library for building the user interface.
--   **TypeScript (TS) :** Langage de programmation pour le développement frontend avec un typage statique.
+-   **TypeScript (TS):** Programming language for frontend development with static typing.
--   **Shadcn :** Bibliothèque de composants UI.
+-   **Shadcn:** UI component library.
--   **Zod :** Bibliothèque de validation de schémas TypeScript pour assurer la fiabilité des données.
+-   **Zod:** TypeScript schema validation library to ensure data reliability.

 ### Backend

--   **Flask :** Framework web léger pour le développement backend en Python.
+-   **Flask:** Lightweight web framework for backend development in Python.
--   **WebSockets :** Protocole de communication bidirectionnelle pour la mise à jour en temps réel des données.
+-   **WebSockets:** Bidirectional communication protocol for real-time data updates.
--   **JWT (JSON Web Token) :** Méthode d'authentification sécurisée pour les utilisateurs.
+-   **JWT (JSON Web Token):** Secure authentication method for users.
--   **Swagger :** Outil de documentation pour spécifier et décrire les API REST.
+-   **Swagger:** Documentation tool to specify and describe REST APIs.

-### Base de Données
+### Database

--   **SQLite :** Système de gestion de base de données relationnelle intégré.
+-   **SQLite:** Integrated relational database management system.

-## Démarrer le Projet
+## Getting Started

 ### Frontend

-1. Naviguez vers le dossier `frontend`.
+1. Navigate to the `frontend` folder.
-2. Exécutez `pnpm install` pour installer les dépendances.
+2. Run `pnpm install` to install dependencies.
-3. Lancez l'application avec `pnpm run dev`.
+3. Launch the application with `pnpm run dev`.

 ### Backend

-1. Naviguez vers le dossier `backend`.
+1. Navigate to the `backend` folder.
-2. Exécutez `python weather.py` pour démarrer le serveur backend.
+2. Run `python weather.py` to start the backend server.

-## Points Forts du Projet
+## Project Highlights

-1.  **Clarté et Design :** L'interface utilisateur offre une expérience visuelle intuitive pour visualiser les données météo en temps réel.
+1.  **Clarity and Design:** The user interface provides an intuitive visual experience for real-time weather data visualization.
-2.  **Solidité avec Gros Lots de Données :** La robustesse du système est démontrée par sa capacité à gérer de gros volumes de données tout en maintenant des performances optimales.
+2.  **Robustness with Large Data Sets:** The system's robustness is demonstrated by its ability to handle large volumes of data while maintaining optimal performance.

-## Axes d'Amélioration
+## Areas for Improvement

-1.  **Intégration d'une Queue Backend :** Pour gérer les données en cas d'influence sur la plateforme et assurer une meilleure résilience.
+1.  **Integration of a Backend Queue:** To handle data in case of platform influence and ensure better resilience.
-2.  **Déploiement en Microservices :** Segmenter le système en microservices pour une scalabilité et une maintenance plus efficaces.
+2.  **Deployment in Microservices:** Segment the system into microservices for more effective scalability and maintenance.